doecode/server/src/main/java/gov/osti/services/DOECode API Services.md

 }
 ```

-### Retrieve metadata in YAML format
-`GET` /services/metadata/yaml/{codeId}

-Retrieve the indicated metadata by its *{codeId}* value, in YAML format.

 ### Retrieve information from repository API
 `GET` /services/metadata/autopopulate?repo={url}

 Attempt to read information from the given *repository URL* value.
 Supports github.com, bitbucket.org, and sourceforge.com.
 Any relevant information from the repository API will be returned in JSON metadata format.
 Mapped repository information varies according to service API-supplied metadata.
+Optionally, you may specify
+a query parameter of "format=yaml" to receive YAML file suitable for download.

 ### Save metadata information
 `POST` /services/metadata